 Breast augmentation surgery continues to be the most popular cosmetic procedure in the U.S. While the majority of women are pleased with their augmentation results, some will decide to have the implants removed or replaced.
-Plano, TX plastic surgeon, Dr. Natan Yaker, is a breast revision specialist that works with women to correct, remove or replace an existing implant.
+Plano, TX plastic surgeons, Dr. Jaime Haidenberg and Dr. Natan Yaker, are breast revision specialists that work with women to correct, remove, or replace an existing implant.
 This decision may be made because the implant is not functioning properly or is no longer aesthetically desirable.
-In addition, Dr. Yaker may recommend implants be replaced if they are a decade, or more, older.
+In addition, Dr. Yaker and Dr. Haidenberg may recommend implants be replaced if they are a decade, or more, older.
 This will vary by surgical case and can be discussed in detail during the initial consultation.

 Breast Revision Reviews